-For people who are considering purchasing a rental property as an investment – or for those accidental homeowners who’ve inherited a home and are now deciding what to do with it – the best way to ensure that the income garnered from your investment remains passive is to hire a property manager.
+For people who are considering purchasing a rental property as an investment – or for those accidental homeowners who’ve inherited a home and are now deciding what to do with it – the best way to ensure that the income garnered from your investment remains passive is to get help managing the rental home.
 In fact, considering how much time being a landlord takes, it might be the only way to safely avoid violating the 500-hour rule.

 If you do decide to employ a property manager, it’s important to have a crystal-clear sense of how much they’ll end up charging you.
 That’s why it’s critical that you ask the right questions when you’re researching and interviewing property managers.
 There are often a lot of hidden fees and up-charges that sneak up on you and affect your bottom line, and transparency is not a quality that most property managers possess.

-In that regard Belong is an outlier in the industry.
-The things other property managers will charge you for Belong offers free; and because they employ their own contractors and craftsmen full-time, there are no mark-ups when it comes to repairs and renovations.
+In that regard Belong is an outlier in the industry, because Belong is not a property management company.
+The things property managers will charge you for, Belong offers for free; and because they employ their own contractors and craftsmen full-time, there are no markups when it comes to repairs and renovations.
 (And you can rest assured that the work is being done quickly and to the highest standards, because Belong Pros are carefully vetted, and work exclusively on Belong properties.)